The One with the Rumor

 "The One with the Rumor" is the ninth episode of the eighth season of the American television situation comedy Friends, which aired on NBC on November 22, 2001.
-It continues the series' annual Thanksgiving-themed episode tradition, and guest-stars cast member Jennifer Aniston's then-husband Brad Pitt in the uncredited role of Will Colbert, who reveals that, fueled solely by his hatred of Rachel Green (Aniston), he and Ross (David Schwimmer) were part of an "I hate Rachel" club in high school and spread a rumor that Rachel was a hermaphrodite.
+It continues the series' annual Thanksgiving-themed episode tradition, and guest-stars cast member Jennifer Aniston's then-husband Brad Pitt in the uncredited role of Will Colbert, who reveals that, fueled solely by his hatred of Rachel Green (Aniston), he and Ross (David Schwimmer) were part of a club in high school that spread a rumour that Rachel was a hermaphrodite.

 The episode was directed by Gary Halvorson and written by Shana Goldberg-Meehan.
 It was nominated for multiple Primetime Emmy Awards, but was criticized as "insulting" by a national intersex education group.